Shark finning: Opposition

 The crew of the Sea Shepherd Conservation Society conservation vessel RV Ocean warrior witnessed and photographed industrial-scale finning within Costa Rica's Cocos Island National Park protected marine area.
 The practice is featured in the documentary Sharks: Stewards of the Reef, which contains footage from Western Australia and Central America.
 This documentary also examines shark finning's cultural, financial, and ecological impacts.
 Underwater photographer Richard Merritt witnessed finning of living sharks in Indonesia where he saw immobile finless sharks lying on the sea bed still alive below the fishing boat.
 Finning has been witnessed and filmed within a protected marine area in the Raja Ampat islands of Indonesia.

 Animal welfare and animal rights groups vigorously oppose finning on moral grounds, as the practice gives sharks a large wound, causes them to slowly die of starvation or drowning, and because finning is one cause for the rapid decline of global shark populations.

 Shark finning is sometimes linked to organized crime, including Chinese organized crime syndicates in South Africa, Fiji, and Hawaii.

-Opponents also raise questions on the medical harm from the consumption of high levels of toxic mercury reportedly found in shark fins.
-The Shark Research Institute, A multi-disciplinary nonprofit 501(c)(3) scientific research organization says, "The reason indulging in this dish can be so harmful is because of bioaccumulation.
+Opponents also raise questions on the medical harm from the consumption of high levels of toxic mercury reportedly found in shark fins. a, A multi-disciplinary nonprofit 501(c)(3) scientific research organization says, "The reason indulging in this dish can be so harmful is because of bioaccumulation.
 Toxins concentrate in animals when they move up the food chain.
 Since sharks are some of the largest and longest-living species in the ocean, they have a high position on the food chain, so they consume huge amounts of toxins that have accumulated in their prey."

 A third of fins imported to Hong Kong come from Europe.
 Spain is by far the largest supplier, providing between 2,000 and 5,000 metric tons a year.
 Norway supplies 39 metric tonnes, but Britain, France, Portugal, and Italy are also major suppliers.
 Hong Kong handles at least 50%, and possibly up to 80%, of the world trade in shark fin, with the major suppliers being Europe, Taiwan, Indonesia, Singapore, United Arab Emirates, United States, Yemen, India, Japan, and Mexico.